Marco Rubio said Americans should "abide" by a Supreme Court decision if it rules gay marriage is constitutional

 But his Tuesday comments came in contrast to remarks he made in a speech at Catholic University in July defending state legislatures’ and voters’ rights to oppose gay marriage without judicial interference.

-"Americans like myself who support keeping the traditional definition of marriage also have a right to work to keep traditional definition of marriage in our laws without seeing them overturned by a judge," he said
+“Americans like myself who support keeping the traditional definition of marriage also have a right to work to keep traditional definition of marriage in our laws without seeing them overturned by a judge,” he said, according to Politico.

 The Florida senator clarified during his Wednesday phone conversation that he felt his remarks did not constitute a shift from his July speech — that while he felt the court was mistaken, the state’s officials had no option but to abide by it.